angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 Alternatively, you can set the option `test.restoreMocks: true` in `vitest.config.ts`, and Vitest will handle the cleanup automatically.

+Unfortunately, this setting is not the default.
+The Angular team has [deliberately chosen the standard Vitest behavior](https://github.com/angular/angular-cli/issues/30478), forgoing maximum Jasmine compatibility.

 ### Asynchrony without Zone.js using Vitest timers

 Since Angular 21, unit tests run zoneless by default.